funnybunnyofdoom/Vintage-Story-Mods/README.md

   /spawn - telports the player to world spawn

 -Bunny Bell: [FunnyBunnyofDOOM]
-  Makes a "bing" noise when the player's name is mentioned Server side only.
+  Makes a "bing" noise when the player's name is;
+  mentioned,
+  Login,
+  Logout,
+  Death,
+  PVP death
+Server side only.

 -Bunny Bell Client-side